zeromq/zdiscgo/README.md

 ## Why Did You Do This What Is Wrong With You
 As Larry Wall said, the first great virtue of a programmer is laziness.
 If C can talk to Go and Go libraries exist for what I want to do, why not use them.

-You might feel compelled to point out this all looks like more trouble than just writing some C client libraries.
-In retort, I would note that Larry Wall also said the first great virtue of a programmer is hubris, of which this project contains plenty ;)
+You might feel compelled to point out this all looks like more trouble than just writing some C client libraries, and that in fact I was not being lazy at all.
+In retort, I would note that Larry Wall also said the third great virtue of a programmer is hubris, of which this project contains plenty.

 ## Status
-Unstable.
+Draft.
 API will change.

 ## Writing a Go Plugin